Khoulaiz/gradle-jetty-eclipse-plugin/README.md

 * to the implementors of the build-in jetty plugin of gradle
 * to [chriswk](https://github.com/chriswk) for his [gradle-jetty9-plugin](https://github.com/chriswk/gradle-jetty9-plugin)
-  (I did not fork from him to get all the compile problems when upgrading the original jetty gradle plugin, but I took a bunch of solutions from him)
+  (I did not fork from him to get all the compile problems when upgrading the original jetty gradle plugin, and later I changed pretty much but I took a couple of ideas from his project)

 License
 -------